 Established in 1966, Mercer County Community College (MCCC) is a publicly supported comprehensive educational institution that provides opportunities for higher education through an open-door admission policy.

 The scenic 292-acre West Windsor Campus was opened in 1972 to serve the needs of Mercer County residents.
-The newly-expanded James Kerney Campus, located in downtown Trenton, serves as an educational and cultural hub for city residents.
+The James Kerney Campus, located in downtown Trenton, serves as an educational and cultural hub for city residents.

 Mercer County Community College enjoys a diverse student body that brings a variety of background and experiences to campus.
 A brief introduction to Mercer students: